 Nadia: The Secret of Blue Water

 Nadia simply wants somewhere to belong and live in peace, as she finds herself being pursued for her precious gem and unfathomed birth right, the Blue Water.
 In her escape she finds herself repeatedly drawn back to the nurturing sea, and in its still waters, Captain Nemo’s submarine the Nautilus, each the very same as in Jules Verne’s novel Twenty Thousand Leagues Under the Sea.
 Even as she struggles against the Neo-Atlanteans with the help of her friend, the young inventor Jean, she must try to unravel the reasons behind their evil designs for her in particular.
-Through all of this, the sea and the Nautilus are her escape and safe haven, the submarine’s crew giving her the home and family she lacks, and the Blue Water resonating with the ocean to assure her that she belongs within its serene mystery.
+Through all of this, the sea and the Nautilus are her safe haven, the submarine’s crew providing the home and family she sorely lacks.

 Those are our favourite sea-faring anime, but what do you think?
 Cast off in the comments with your best series for getting in the summer spirit or just blowing away the cobwebs.